-Carpal tunnel syndrome can sometimes affect women during pregnancy.
-Symptoms include tingling, numbness and pain in the hand.
-Read on to find out more about carpal tunnel and how to relieve your symptoms.
+Carpal tunnel syndrome can affect women during pregnancy.
+Here's more about carpal tunnel syndrome, its symptoms and how to relieve them.

 Tingling, numbness and pain in your hand is common during pregnancy and is likely to be caused by a condition called carpal tunnel syndrome.
 It’s usually temporary and should go after your baby is born (NHS Choices, 2018).